Rizwanag/wikis/Dependency-Injection.md

 * Named Beans - beans created with name  @Bean(name="bata2").
 This is used in wiring by name.

 ###Scope
 * Singleton/Default - On every getbean, it returns reference of the same object.
-The only bean gets created during bootup.
 * Propotype - On every getbean, it returns reference of new object.
 The bean is created during getContext.
 * Request - The bean with @Request scope is alive in the lifetime request message only.
 * Session - The bean with @Session scope is alive in the lifetime request message only.

+Creation of singleton bean happens only in bootup.
+Everytime you do a getBean for a Prototype bean, a new object is getting created.

 ###Types of auto-wiring
 * When spring boots up ( when you start the application ), it identifies the dependencies by finding @Autowired.
 * It looks for the dependent beans in Spring Container.
 And, it connects the beans.